 You know the smell we are talking about, a kind of musty, sour sort of odor like from a locker room or a male teenager’s bedroom (I have 2 teenage boys).
 It is a smell that lingers and gets deep into the rug, curtains, and furniture.
 But how do you get rid of a man-smell in your room?

-The key to getting rid of man-smell in your room and eliminate odor is prevention.
+The key to getting rid of man-smell in your room and eliminating odor is prevention.
 Keep dirty laundry under a closed lid, make sure the room is well ventilated and clean regularly.